microsoft/vscode-docs/docs/remote/containers.md

 ### Option 2: Use the Docker extension

-1. Use **File > New Window** to open a new local window.

-2. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view (search for "docker") if it is not already installed.
+1. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view (search for "docker") if it is not already installed.

-3. Go to the Docker view and expand the **Containers** node in the explorer.
+2. Go to the Docker view and expand the **Containers** node in the explorer.

-4. Right click and select **Attach Visual Studio Code**.
+3. Right click and select **Attach Visual Studio Code**.

     ![Docker Explorer screenshot](images/containers/docker-attach.png)